 Prior to a shift and on days employees are scheduled to work, employees should self-monitor their symptoms by self-taking of temperature to check for fever and using the questions provided in this guidance (below) before reporting to work.

 For employers with established occupational health programs, employers can consider measuring temperature and assessing symptoms of employees prior to starting work/before each shift.
 Temperature and symptoms (or absence of symptoms) may be documented each day.
-Because OSHA’s Access to Employee Exposure and Medical Records standard (29 CFR § 1910.1020) requires that covered employers retain medical records for the duration of employment plus 30 years, consider the burdens and benefits of documenting individually identifiable results of entry screenings.
+Because records of health screenings may need to be maintained per OSHA’s Access to Employee Exposure and Medical Records standard (29 CFR § 1910.1020), consider the burdens and benefits of documenting individually identifiable results of entry screenings.

 The checklist provided in the VDH Interim Guidance for Daily COVID-19 Screening of Employees (Non-healthcare Workers) can be used to collect this information, if necessary.

 People with these symptoms or combinations of these symptoms may have COVID-19*:

 *This list does not include all possible symptoms.

 **CDC considers a person to have a fever when he or she has a measured temperature of 100.4oF or greater, feels warm to the touch, or gives a history of feeling feverish.

 Employees should assess themselves for symptoms of COVID-19 before reporting to work for each shift.
 Employees should ask themselves, “YES or NO since my last day of work, have I had any of the following:”